 Often people are frightened to have wrinkle relaxing injections because they’re scared of needles.
 The needles used for anti-wrinkle injections are as thin as possible to make the treatment as painless as possible.
 We ask all of our clients to rate their pain on a scale from 1-10, 1 being none and 10 excruciating pain.
 Most clients rate their pain as 1 or 2 relating it to the feeling of a pinch or a flick.

 Now toxin injections are often called ‘lunch-time’ treatments because there really is little to no downtime.
 Most clients experience swelling at the injection sites for approximately 5 minutes after the treatment.
 The swelling is normally completely gone by the time you actually leave the clinic.

 Occasionally there can be slight bruising at the injection sites.
 This bruising can easily be covered by makeup and will fade within a few days.

 3. Understand that you won’t see instant results

-Anti-wrinkle injections takes up to two weeks to take complete effect.
+Anti-wrinkle injections take up to two weeks to take complete effect.
 You will see significant results 3-4 days after your wrinkle relaxing treatment but the full effect will be visible after two weeks.

 4. Be Realistic About How Long It’s Going To Last

-Wrinkle relaxing injections impact everyone differently.
-For some they may only last a couple of months whilst for others they may last around 6 months.
+Anti-wrinkle injections impact everyone differently.
+For some, they may only last a couple of months whilst for others, they may last around 6 months.
 For the majority anti-wrinkle injections typically last between 3-4 months.
 If it is your first time having wrinkle relaxing injections you may find that results wear off in less than 3 months.
-However as your facial muscles condition to anti-wrinkle injections the results can last longer.
+However, as your facial muscles condition to anti-wrinkle injections, the results can last longer.